Artemmkin/infrastructure-as-code-tutorial/docs/09-docker-compose.md

 ## Intro

-Remember how in the previous lab we had to use a lof `docker` CLI commands in order to run our application locally?
-Specifically, we had to create a network for containers to communicte, a volume for container with MongoDB, launch MongoDB container, launch our application container.
+Remember how in the previous lab we had to use a lot of `docker` CLI commands in order to run our application locally?
+Specifically, we had to create a network for containers to communicate, a volume for container with MongoDB, launch MongoDB container, launch our application container.

 This is a lot of manual work and we only have 2 containers in our setup.
 Imagine how much work it would be to run a microservices application which includes a dozen of services.